VAHC Steering Committee

 VAHC receives guidance from our Steering Committee regarding our policy positions, advocacy, strategic planning, and fundraising goals.
 The Steering Committee’s input is invaluable to the work we do at the Coalition.

-Jess Hyman, Vice Chair
+Jess Hyman, Co-Chair

 Michael Redmond, Treasurer